One of the greatest powers of the Firstup platform is publish once, reach everywhere - mobile, web, intranets, digital signage, email, and more!

 - After the group has been named, click Save Group.

-- Switch to the Channels page by selecting the menu in the top left of Studio and navigate to Publish > Channels.
+- Switch to the Topics page by selecting the menu in the top left of Studio and navigate to Publish > Topics.

-- To create a new channel, select Create Channel in the top right.
+- To create a new topic, select Create Topic in the top right.

-- Under Target Channels to a Group(s), start typing the name of the test group and select a group from the results list.
+- Under Target Topics to a Group(s), start typing the name of the test group and select a group from the results list.

-- We recommend that you do NOT make this channel Hidden.
-The targeting will assure that only your testers can see this channel, and we do not want the properties of a hidden channel to impact your testing.
+- We recommend that you do NOT make this topic Hidden.
+The targeting will assure that only your testers can see this topic, and we do not want the properties of a hidden topic to impact your testing.

 - Select Save to apply changes.